Walela Nehanda: Interest in writing

 At the age of 19, Nehanda reluctantly attended a poetry slam at Barnard and was surprised by the power and presence of Black women owning their stories.
 Nehanda began writing poetry shortly afterwards as a way to cope with being sexually assaulted.
 Nehanda attended weekly poetry slams at Da Poetry Lounge in Los Angeles.
 Nehanda credits writing poetry with saving their life.
 They released their first poetry album Baptism in 2016, including piano arrangements Nehanda created.

-At age 22, Nehanda represented Da Poetry Lounge at the National Poetry Slam competition, alongside teammates Tonya Ingram and Alyesha Wise.
+At age 21, Nehanda represented Da Poetry Lounge at the National Poetry Slam competition, alongside teammates Tonya Ingram and Alyesha Wise.

 Activism

 Resurrection

 In April 2018, the Los Angeles County Police Department (LAPD) fatally shot 30-year old, Grechario Mack, who was schizophrenic and on new medication, at the Baldwin Hills Crenshaw Plaza mall.
 Nehanda and their partner had left the mall only minutes before the murder of Mack occurred, leaving them traumatized.
 In 2019, Nehanda released the EP Resurrection, with the title song addressing the murder and the grief of never feeling safe as a Black person in America.
-The artivist EP is inspired by Black activists and thinkers Toni Cade Bambara, Assata Shakur, Tupac, Gil-Scott Heron, Frantz Fanon, and Octavia Butler.
+The EP is inspired by Black activists and thinkers Toni Cade Bambara, Assata Shakur, Tupac, Gil-Scott Heron, Frantz Fanon, and Octavia Butler.
 Black Voice News said the project, "exemplifies what it means to be an artist and an organizer, while proving that neither exists in a vacuum" and praised Nehanda's "surreal soundscape and vibrant wordplay".